 7. Telemedicine Cuts Patient Encounter Time for Some Types of Care

 Telemedicine is an effective way to triage patients during COVID-19.
-Instead of bringing symptomatic but non-urgent patients to an office, potentially exposing staff as well as patients, triage can occur by phone or video conference; you can triage the patient by phone or video conference.
+Instead of bringing symptomatic but non-urgent patients to an office, potentially exposing staff and patients, triage can occur by phone or video conference; you can triage the patient by phone or video conference.
 Telehealth has long been used to treat contagious diseases, from pink eye to the winter flu.

-For example, the majority of orthopedic post-op checks are to look at the surgical incision to be sure it’s healing well.
-Through a video screen, a doctor can view redness, swelling, or drainage, and even check mobility in a telemedicine post-op review.
-This opens up new potential for the busy surgical specialist who is always searching for ways to improve their time and efficiency.
+For example, most orthopedic post-op checks are to look at the surgical incision to be sure it’s healing well.
+A doctor can view redness, swelling, or drainage through a video screen and even check mobility in a telemedicine post-op review.
+This opens up new potential for busy surgical specialists searching for ways to improve their time and efficiency.

 Telemedicine Improves Practice Revenues